Toward a Unified Framework for Debugging Concept-based Models: Acknowledgments

-\begin{ack} This research has received funding from the European Union's Horizon 2020 FET Proactive project ``WeNet - The Internet of us'', grant agreement No. 823783, and from the ``DELPhi - DiscovEring Life Patterns'' project funded by the MIUR Progetti di Ricerca di Rilevante Interesse Nazionale (PRIN) 2017 -- DD n.
+We are grateful to the anonymous reviewers for helping us to improve the manuscript.
+This research has received funding from the European Union's Horizon 2020 FET Proactive project ``WeNet - The Internet of us'', grant agreement No. 823783, and from the ``DELPhi - DiscovEring Life Patterns'' project funded by the MIUR Progetti di Ricerca di Rilevante Interesse Nazionale (PRIN) 2017 -- DD n.
 1062 del 31.05.2019.
-The research of ST and AP was partially supported by TAILOR, a project funded by EU Horizon 2020 research and innovation programme under GA No 952215. \end{ack}
+The research of ST and AP was partially supported by TAILOR, a project funded by EU Horizon 2020 research and innovation programme under GA No 952215.